noslouch/test-inset/README.md

 ## Installing libraries

 All libraries should be installed with NPM and bundled using Webpack.
+Make sure you have NPM version 5.7.1 or higher ([upgrade instructions here](https://docs.npmjs.com/getting-started/installing-node#2-update-npm)).

 Here are a few examples: